arsh2006/DeSales-University-App/README.md

  ### [Video Demonstration](link)

 <h2>Description</h2>
 The DeSales App project was created to help students navigate and accsess information relevant to DeSales with a simple and easy to navigate UI.
 This in response to DeSales University having no dedicated app for students and them having to traverse through a varity of link to access the information they are looking for.
-Within the application, the user is able to see the live dinning menu and see what is available throughout the day along with their personal grades and sceedule.
+Within the application, the user is able to see the live dinning menu and see what is available throughout the day along with their personal grades and schedule.
 <br />